- Managing automatic identifiers

 Not available with this kind of connection

-- the integrity errors and the duplicate errors are not checked.
+- Integrity and duplicate errors are not tested.

 - if a lock problem occurs (attempt to modify a locked record), HErrorLock returns True and the record is not modified.